Saving Throw

 • Round: ~10 seconds, used during combat.

-• Turn: ~10 minutes, used during exploration of a site, like a dungeon.
+• Scene: ~10 minutes, used during exploration of a site, like a dungeon.

 • Watch: ~8 hours, used during overland travel and exploration of the wilderness.